Tips and information for planning a trip through the US West National Parks

 The West National Parks are situated in different States; some of them can be visited all year round, while others Parks are difficult to visit during the winter season (like Yellowstone, Grand Teton, Yosemite, Bryce Canyon, Sequoia NP), as many roads could be closed because of the snow or temporary closed until they are plowed.
 Therefore, in general, for a complete tour, the best time is from May to September-October.
 August is definitely a month that we do not recommend because the parks are very crowded and the temperatures are high.
 We arranged this fantastic tour twice: the first time in August and the second time in September, definitely preferring the latter.

-What to pack: during the summer, especially August, it is really too hot.
+What to pack: during the summer, especially in August, it is really too hot.
 Pack only light clothes and a heavier sweatshirt for nights in Yosemite, Yellowstone and San Francisco.
-Pack a light bag because, in most of the Chained-brand hotels like Super 8, Best Western, Motel 6 and Holiday Inn, we found the coin-operated washer and dryer.
+Pack a light bag because, in most Chained-brand hotels like Super 8, Best Western, Motel 6 and Holiday Inn, we found the coin-operated washer and dryer.

 Note on flights: If you have a stopover at a US airport before arriving at your final destination, remember to ask at check-in how the baggage check procedure works.
 When you land in the USA on an international flight and later take a domestic flight, your baggage must be re-boarded because it is not sent to your final destination.
 For example, we made a stopover in Chicago, and once we passed the custom, we had to collect the baggage and re-embark it on special belts that were not far from the baggage area.
 The re-boarding path was well signposted.
-Therefore, when you book your flight, make sure that your stopover is at least 4 hours because you really risk missing the domestic one.
+Therefore, when you book your flight, ensure that your stopover is at least 4 hours because you really risk missing the domestic one.
 If so, you will be re-boarded on the first available flight, which could be several hours away (or the next day).

 Itinerary and duration of the trip